s-expressionists/Eclector/README.md

 system structure, package structure, exported symbols and protocols may all change at any time without prior notice.**

+This document only gives a very brief overview and highlights some features.
+Proper documentation can be found in the `documentation` directory.

 ## Tutorial ##

 ### Basics ###